siggame/siggame.github.io/MegaMinerAI-Rules.md

   successfully compile and run as described***.
 No changes are necessary to compile ShellAI.
 In most cases, the ``Makefile`` and ``run`` do not require modification to work with other AIs as well.
-- Teams should ask SIG-Game Developers for help if necessary.
+- Teams should ask ACM-Game Developers for help if necessary.

 ### Quick Draw Tournaments